ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 ## Glossary

 - **Peer-to-Peer (P2P)**: A decentralized network model where each participant acts as both a client and a server, exchanging data directly with others.
-- **Grape**: In Grenache, a node participating in a Distributed Hash Table (DHT) to facilitate decentralized service discovery and communication.
+- **Grape**: In Grenache, a node participating in a Distributed Hash Table (DHT) to facilitate decentralized service discovery and communicatioHere's what happens:

 - **DHT (Distributed Hash Table)**: A decentralized storage system that maps keys to values across many nodes, used in P2P networks for peer discovery.

 - **Swarming**: A process in BitTorrent where a file is divided into chunks and downloaded from multiple peers simultaneously.

 - **Seeding**: In BitTorrent, when a peer that has downloaded a complete file continues to share it with others.

 - **Smart Contracts**: Self-executing contracts with the terms written in code, often used in blockchain platforms like Ethereum.

 - **Proof of Work (PoW)**: A consensus mechanism where participants (miners) solve complex puzzles to validate transactions, used in Bitcoin.

 - **Proof of Stake (PoS)**: A consensus algorithm where participants validate transactions based on the amount of cryptocurrency they hold, used in Ethereum 2.0.

 ## References

 1. **Grenache Documentation**: [https://grenache.io](https://grenache.io)

 2. **Libp2p Documentation**: [https://libp2p.io](https://libp2p.io)

 3. **BitTorrent**: [https://www.bittorrent.com](https://www.bittorrent.com)

 4. Antonopoulos, Andreas. _Mastering Bitcoin: Unlocking Digital Cryptocurrencies_.
 O'Reilly Media, 2017.

 5. **Kademlia DHT**: [https://en.wikipedia.org/wiki/Kademlia](https://en.wikipedia.org/wiki/Kademlia)

 6. Nakamoto, Satoshi.
 "Bitcoin: A Peer-to-Peer Electronic Cash System." [https://bitcoin.org/bitcoin.pdf](https://bitcoin.org/bitcoin.pdf)

 7. Wood, Gavin. _Ethereum: A Secure Decentralised Generalised Transaction Ledger_.
 2014. [https://ethereum.org/en/whitepaper/](https://ethereum.org/en/whitepaper/)